 The term “phased retirement” is used far too loosely to cover employer practices as diverse as one-off deals between a manager and a favored employee and the widely used strategy of “terminate/rehire” older workers as contractors.
-True phased retirement — what we call “Respectful Exits – means enabling a modified or reduced schedule as part of retiring from a full-time position.
-Our design of flexible and phased retirement programs assumes:
+True Phased Retirement may be a less familiar term that envisions a time-limited reduction from a full-time to less than full-time role.
+It means enabling a modified or reduced schedule as part of retiring from a full-time position.
+Our approach to phased retirement programs assumes:

-To achieve the goal of retention of valued employees beyond “retirement age,” we recommend to employers that:
+To achieve the goal of retention of valued employees beyond “retirement age” or as their perception of desirable work changes, we recommend to employers that:

-• Each phased retiree’s work needs to be systematically re-prioritized to align with reduced schedules
+- Each retiree’s work needs to be systematically re-prioritized to align with reduced schedules

-• Mutual Respect skills training is essential for maximization of the employee and manager experience
+- Mutual Respect skills training/coaching are invaluable for maximization of the employee and manager experience

 In exchange for employees meeting these requirements, a mutually beneficial and respectful approach will:

-• Provide prorated benefits with no negative impact on pension terms
+- Provide prorated benefits with no structurally negative impact on pension terms

 Typical steps in our projects include:

-• Work redesign To address the older worker worry of working full-time on reduced pay and manager concern that critical work might not get done, we modify and deploy a tool and process for collaborative work redesign.
+- Work redesign To address the employee worry that phasing workers could end up working full-time on reduced pay and manager concern that critical work might not get done, we modify and deploy a tool and process for collaborative work redesign.
 It is an essential element of our standard proposal process.

-• Superior communications The messages introducing the program need to be clear and effective across multiple channels and describe a voluntary, not mandatory program.
+- Superior communications The messages introducing the program need to be clear and effective across multiple channels and describe a voluntary and selective, not mandatory program.
 We adapt proven materials to prepare managers to explain and employees to understand the program.

-• Online guidance and training There are many “moving parts” in these programs.
+- Online guidance and training There are many “moving parts” in these programs.
 We develop easily accessible, online one-stop shops for understanding the program and using its tools well.
+Deeper skills training and coaching can be customized and delivered.

 A Phased Retirement Success Story from